bhavyadora2002/BD-Mar-2023-Demo/readme.md

 ## JDBC CRUD Operations with MYSQL

 > We have created CustomerDB database in MYSQL.
-We have created a single table called Customer and prepopulated with few rows.
+We have created a single table called Customer with the following attributes:
+ID, Name, Mobile, Email, ItemsPurchased.

 ## Operations Performed: